Parivahan Sewa & Sarathi Parivahan 2025 – Driving License, Vehicle Registration, DL/RC Status & eChallan at parivahan.gov.in

 Step-by-Step DL Renewal Process

-- Form 1 or 1A (if applicable)
+- Form 1 or 1A

-- Download the Receipt
+- Download via the app online:

 - DigiLocker (if Aadhaar linked)